Apple to fix FaceTime bug that allows eavesdropping - Red Deer Advocate

 Its online support page noted there was a technical issue with the application and that Group Facetime “is temporarily unavailable.”

-The governor of New York, Andrew Cuomo, released a statement warning people about the bug and urging people to disable the app until Apple fixes the issue.
+The governor of New York, Andrew Cuomo, issued a statement warning people about the bug and urging people to disable the app until Apple fixes the issue.

-Apple is due to report its latest quarterly earnings later Tuesday amid intense investor interest in the company’s financial health.
-Earlier this month, Apple said that demand for iPhones was waning and that its earnings for the final quarter of 2018 would be below expectations — a rare downgrade from the company.